Wealthronic · Independent personal-finance journalism

 • No calls in the two weeks before an earnings announcement.
 Implied volatility is artificially elevated; assignment risk too.

-• Only against positions I am genuinely willing to part with.
-The reason I bought back the August call at a loss was that I did not actually want to sell the shares.
-That tension is a signal not to have written the call in the first place.
+• Only against positions you are genuinely willing to part with.
+The reason to buy back a call at a loss is usually that you did not actually want to sell the shares — and that tension is a signal not to have written the call in the first place.

-• Limit to 30% of my taxable portfolio.
+• Limit it to roughly 30% of the taxable portfolio.
 The strategy generates ordinary-income tax events; over a certain share of the book, the tax drag swamps the premium income.

 • Track the time spent.
-If I am spending more than four hours a month managing the strategy, the implied hourly wage from the net premium is below what I would charge for freelance writing.
-Time to scale it back.
+If managing the strategy takes more than four hours a month, the implied hourly wage from the net premium is often below what that time is worth elsewhere.
+That is the signal to scale it back.

 Covered calls are a real strategy.
 They are not a free lunch and they are not particularly passive.
 For an investor who has built a long-term equity book in a taxable account and is willing to spend a couple of hours a month thinking about strikes, they can add 1.5–2% of annualized after-tax income.
 That is meaningful but bounded.
 Do not let any broker convince you otherwise.